RobBlumberg/RobBlumberg.github.io/_posts/2019-9-16-barcelona-k-means.md

 ![_config.yml]({{ site.baseurl }}/images/underrep.png)

-So we've now determine which pass clusters Barca used most often, and least often, compared to their opponent's during the 2009/10 La Liga Season.
-In particular, the least-used pass clusters tell us something that we alraedy know: Barca play far less long balls than their opponents.
+So we've now determined which pass clusters Barca used most often, and least often, compared to their opponents during the 2009/10 La Liga Season.
+In particular, the least-used pass clusters tell us something that we already know: Barca play far less long balls than their opponents.

 ## Extending this analysis